ErickWendel/neo4j-ai-experiments/README.md

 # Neo4j AI-Powered Query System

 ## Overview

 This project integrates Neo4j with AI models to generate Cypher queries from natural language prompts.
 It utilizes local AI models for natural language processing and a vector database approach for efficient querying.

+This is the source code shown on my [video tutorial](https://ewbr.cc/rag-ai-neo4j), consider watching it first!

 ## Folder Structure
 ```